kmains4/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-This model is a binary classification model trained to predict whether an individual earns more than $50K per year based on U.S. Census data.
-The model was trained using scikit-learn and deployed using FastAPI.
+The model used in this project is a **Logistic Regression** classifier implemented using **scikit-learn**.
+The model is trained as part of a pipeline that includes preprocessing with a **ColumnTransformer** and **OneHotEncoder** for categorical features.
+The trained pipeline predicts whether an individual earns more than $50K per year based on U.S. Census data and is deployed using FastAPI.

 ## Intended Use
 The model is intended for educational and demonstration purposes only.
 It is designed to showcase how to build, evaluate, monitor, and deploy a machine learning model as part of an ML pipeline.